stinki03/chatbox/README.md

 # chatbox
-is a python client-server to chat with high encryption format
+is a python client-server script to chat with high encryption format